MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Azure AD access token

-To add a base-64 encoded Azure AD OAuth 2.0 access token, append `;token={AadToken}` to the connection string.
+To add a base-64 encoded Azure AD access token, append `;token={AadToken}` to the connection string.
 The token must be for the resource `https://storage.azure.com/`.

 For more information on how to generate an Azure AD access token, see [get an access token for authorization](/azure/storage/common/identity-library-acquire-token).